Dr-Eti/ShwypeHammer_shinyswipr_revisited/README.md

 ![image](https://user-images.githubusercontent.com/55926257/135082557-5aa8d0c4-a260-40ff-8093-c045e565b7ff.png)

-A look a the "siwpe log" tab shows that we now have a row recording the quote and swipe direction associated with the card the user has just swiped.
+A look a the "swipe log" tab shows that we now have a row recording the quote and swipe direction associated with the card the user has just swiped.

 ![image](https://user-images.githubusercontent.com/55926257/135082924-734f941f-eedb-4911-b535-0d1bbe521172.png)